galaxyproject/galaxy-hub/src/tutorials/nt_rnaseq/index.md

 ## Is this a stranded RNAseq experiment?

 RNAseq data is often [stranded](/tutorials/rb_rnaseq/#strand-specific-rnaseq) as it significantly increases its utility.
-But how do you know you have a stranded data.
-Moreover, of data stranded is it derived from first or second cDNA strand?
+But how do you know you have a stranded data?
+Moreover, if data is indeed stranded is it derived from first or second cDNA strand?
 To answer this question we can map the data and analyze mapping properties.
-Let's do that on the same two forward and reverse G1E_R1 datasets.
+Let's do that on the same set of forward and reverse `G1E_R1` datasets.

 ### Map subset of data